ankrh/BPM-Matlab/README.md

 After nModes, three different Name,Value pairs can be added to the list of arguments.
 They can be any of the following:
 - `plotModes`
-(default: `true`) Set to `false` to tell the solver to not plot the found modes at the end of findModes.
+(Default: `true`) Set to `false` to tell the solver to not plot the found modes at the end of findModes.
 - `sortByLoss`
-(default: `false`) Set to `true` to sort the list of found modes in order of ascending loss.
+(Default: `false`) Set to `true` to sort the list of found modes in order of ascending loss.
 If `false`, sorts in order of ascending real part of the effective refractive index.
 - `singleCoreModes`
-(default: `false`) If `true`, finds modes for each core individually.
+(Default: `false`) If `true`, finds modes for each core individually.
 Note that the resulting "modes" will only be true modes of the entire structure if the core-to-core coupling is negligible.

 findModes will upon completion set `P.modes`, a struct array with each elemnt correspondng to one mode.
 You may then set `P.calcModeOverlaps` to `true` to, when propagating the beam, calculate mode overlap integrals of propagating field with respect to the different modes that were set in the `P.modes` struct array.